top of page

 • 3 min read

-A living will is a legal document that outlines your wishes regarding medical treatment if you become incapacitated and unable to communicate.
-It commonly addresses:
+A living will is a legal document that outlines your preferences for medical treatment if you become incapacitated.

 • Life-prolonging procedures